MicrosoftDocs/Viva/Viva/engage/mto-setup.md

 >[!IMPORTANT]
 >Multitenant organization is available for Viva Engage on a roll-out basis.
 To configure this feature for your organization, contact your Microsoft Account Manager or Support.

 Multitenant organization is a Microsoft 365 feature that allows complex and distributed organizations to communicate as a unified network.
-Configuring a tenant group in Microsoft 365 of trusted tenants in your organization is a prerequisite for cross-tenant engagement Viva Engage.
+By configuring a group of trusted tenants in your organization in  Microsoft 365, you can communicate across those tenants in Viva Engage.
 Learn more about [multitenant organizations](/entra/identity/multi-tenant-organizations/).

 #### Tenants connect in hub-and-spoke model